chrisnoonan98675/site/xl-deploy/concept/objects-and-properties-available-to-rules.markdown

 ## Accessing deployeds

+In the case of rules with the [`plan`](/xl-deploy/concept/getting-started-with-xl-deploy-rules.html#plan-scope) scope, the `deltas` object will return a list of [`delta`](/xl-deploy/5.5.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/deployment/specification/Deltas.html) objects.
+You can get the `deployed` object from each `delta`.

 The delta and delta specification expose the previous and current deployed.
 To access the deployed that is going to be updated, use the `deployedOrPrevious` property:

     depl = delta.deployedOrPrevious